GiorgioMarmolino/assignment2_1_rt/README.md

 https://github.com/CarmineD8/assignment_2_2024

 Two nodes have been developed by me:

--first node implements an action client, allowing the user to set a target (x, y) or to cancel it.
+- first node implements an action client, allowing the user to set a target (x, y) or to cancel it.
 It uses the feedback/status of the action server to know when the target has been reached.
 The node also publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom (odometry);

--second node implements a service node that, when called, returns the coordinates of the last target sent by the user;
+- second node implements a service node that, when called, returns the coordinates of the last target sent by the user;

 ## Node descriptions